Mise-en-Place What We Can Learn About Kitchen Design from Commercial Kitchens

 Forget the 36" standard.
 Fit your countertops to your own height.
 Start with this rule:

-Your countertop should be high enough so that with your hands placed flat on the counter, your elbows are bent about 45 degrees.
+Your countertop should be high enough so that with your hands placed flat on the counter, your elbows are bent between 45 and 60 degrees.

 Figure your best countertop height by starting with a flat surface about 32" high.
 Then using books and magazines build up until the countertop height feels just right.
 If it's too high, start a little lower.